instaclustr/cassandra-operator/doc/custom-configuration.md

 Cassandra will load the `cassandra.yaml.d/100-concurrent.yaml` file as well as the default settings managed by the operator!

+### JVM options

+It is possible to override / add options to JVM.
+All it takes is to construct a file and mount it under path `jvm.options.d`.

+In case you want to provide your own GC settings as this might be highly specific to your load and application and so on, you can do so by specifying an option file under path `jvm.options.d/gc.options`.
+If specified, we will not step into GC settings and you can set it how you wish.

 ### Prometheus support

 The Cassandra image that is included with this project has the [cassandra-exporter](https://github.com/instaclustr/cassandra-exporter) built in, so it is ready to expose metrics to be gathered by a Prometheus instance.
 In order to use this capability automatically, one must have a running Prometheus operator in the same Kubernetes cluster as well as a Prometheus object.